SuleimanFarah/sunpy/Home:-Release-Checklist.md

 - [ ] Make sure all builds of sunpy are complete and uploaded (conda-forge and wheels)
 - [ ] Create the release on GitHub releases, copy the changelog into the description.
 The following pandoc command will convert it to markdown: `pandoc --wrap=none -t markdown_strict CHANGELOG.rst`.
 - [ ] Ensure the tag has built on read the docs and the "stable" marker has been updated. **Ensure that all the gallery examples have built correctly, restart the build if not**.
-- [ ] For a major release, commit the final rendered changelog to master.
+- [ ] For a major release, commit the final rendered changelog to main.
 (The fragments should have been removed at feature freeze time)
 - [ ] Update the index.rst file in sunpy.org repo to point to the new whats new and update the version number.

 **Announcements:**